graphiti-api/graphiti/ruby/installation.md

 $ rails new myapp --api -m https://raw.githubusercontent.com/jsonapi-suite/rails_template/master/all.rb
 {% endhighlight %}

-To run the same generator on an *existing* application:

-{% highlight bash %}
-$ rails app:template LOCATION=https://raw.githubusercontent.com/jsonapi-suite/rails_template/master/all.rb
-{% endhighlight %}

-Again, both these commands can be run by downloading `all.rb` and pointing to it on your filesystem:
+If needed, this command can be run by downloading `all.rb` and pointing to it on your filesystem:

 {% highlight bash %}